A vegetarian diet does not include any meat, poultry, or seafood. It is a meal plan made up of foods that come mostly from plants. These include:

 - Almonds, Brazil nuts, sunflower seeds, tahini, and white beans

-- Foods fortified with calcium, such as cereal, orange juice, tofu, soy, chia seeds, and almond and rice milk
+- Foods fortified with calcium, such as cereal, orange juice, and soy, almond and rice milk

 Omega-3 fatty acids: Omega-3s are important for your heart and brain health.
 You can get omega-3s from these foods: